mainmatter/svelte-workshop/7-form actions.iapresenter/text.md

 hooks runs on every request - a lot like a middleware (express) that can mutate the object that is passed to it

+server hooks:
+handle - runs every time sveltekit receives a request and allows you to manipulate the data before and after the `load` function is executed handleFetch - allows you to modify (or replace) a fetch request that happens inside a load or action function that runs on the server

+Shared hooks (both client and server): handleError - If an unexpected error is thrown during loading or rendering

 here we are setting the `user` if there is one

 `event` is a RequestEvent that also has properties that are available throughout the app in the `load` function. `locals` is the preferred place to store data to be passed to the FE with each request.

-handle can also be broken down into `handleFetch` and `handleError` which will mutate the `fetch` and `error` response

-you can manipulate data before and after the `load` function is executed

 ---

 ## Adding form actions to our project

-// `$lib/server` is a reserved folder that acts as an API layer.
+`$lib/server` is a reserved folder that acts as an API layer.
 It can only be accessed from `server` files.
 It contains the code that is only executed on the server

-// ADDON SLIDE
-// you can have named form actions by exporting named actions instead of using the `default` action